 Most states specify the minimum amount of liability coverage required by state for bodily injury and property damage.
 In some instances, they also require a minimum amount of uninsured and underinsured motorist coverage.

 Even if your business operates in one of the two exempt states, you're still liable for damages if your company vehicle is involved in an accident.

-Many technology companies rent cars or use employee-owned vehicles to meet with clients, run business errands, or transport goods or employees.
+Many small businesses rent cars or use employee-owned vehicles to meet with clients, run business errands, or transport goods or employees.

-Hired and non-owned auto insurance, or HNOA, covers business liabilities if accidents occur while using with these vehicles.
+Hired and non-owned auto insurance, or HNOA, covers business liabilities if accidents occur while using personal or rented vehicles for business purposes.
 HNOA typically provides coverage for legal defense costs, but it doesn't cover damages to the rented or employee-owned vehicle.

 Commercial auto liability policies are designed for company cars that cover a lot of ground.
 Policies typically have higher coverage limits to account for the increased risk.

 Personal auto insurance policies only cover claims related to personal use, including your commute and travel unrelated to work.
 They have lower limits and usually cost less.